giantswarm/gitops-template/docs/repo_structure.md

 At minimum, each management cluster MUST have a dedicated GPG master key-pair, even when no encryption is required at the time of bootstrapping.
 The GPG master key-pair is what enables users to store other GPG key-pairs safely into this repository and deliver them to the cluster in a GitOps manner.
-Hence it SHOULD be used to encrypt other GPG key-pairs, but user MAY also choose to encrypt other resources with the master key.
+Hence it SHOULD be used to encrypt other GPG key-pairs, but a user MAY also choose to encrypt other resources with the master key.
 The public key of the master key-pair MUST be shared in an unencrypted form within the `.sops.keys` directory.
 The private key of the master key-pair MUST be wrapped into the mandatory `MC_NAME.gpgkey.enc.yaml` Kubernetes Secret and encrypted with itself.